net-zero-dri/net-zero-dri.github.io/get-involved.md

 **Subscribe to our email list**

-Project updates, news and event details will be sent via an email list.
-Please email [support@ceda.ac.uk](mailto:support@ceda.ac.uk) if you would like to subscribe.
+Project updates, news and event details will be sent via an email list - [sign up here](/subscribe/).
+Alternatively, you can email [support@ceda.ac.uk](mailto:support@ceda.ac.uk) to subscribe.

 **Attend events**